KangggX/ID-Assignment-2/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from [Pixabay](https://pixabay.com)
+- The photos used in this site were obtained from [Pixabay](https://pixabay.com) and provided from the API itself

 ### Acknowledgements